New speakers are added continuously. Please check back to see the latest updates to the agenda.

 IPython project and is an active contributor to a number of other open source projects focused on scientific computing in Python.

-Alexander Gray is an associate professor at Georgia Tech and the CTO of Skytree, Inc. His research focuses on scaling up all of the major practical methods of machine learning (ML) to massive datasets.
+Alexander Gray is an associate professor at Georgia Tech and the CEO of Skytree, Inc. His research focuses on scaling up all of the major practical methods of machine learning (ML) to massive datasets.
 Alex began working on this problem at NASA in 1993 (long before the current fashionable talk of big data).
 His large-scale algorithms helped enable the top scientific breakthrough of 2003 and have won a number of research awards.